Permutation-equivariant and Proximity-aware Graph Neural Networks with Stochastic Message Passing: Experiments

-\paragraph{Baselines} We adopt two sets of baselines.
-The first set is permutation-equivariant GNNs including GCN~\cite{kipf2017semi}, GAT~\cite{velickovic2018graph}, and SGC~\cite{wu2019simplifying}, which are widely adopted GNN architectures.
-The second set contains P-GNN \cite{you2019position}, the only proximity-aware GNN to date.
-We use the P-GNN-F version.
+We adopt two sets of baselines.
+The first set is permutation-equivariant GNNs including GCN~\cite{kipf2017semi}, GAT~\cite{velickovic2018graph}, and SGC~\cite{wu2019simplifying}.
+They are widely adopted GNN architectures.
+The second set contains P-GNN~\cite{you2019position}, a representative proximity-aware GNN.